- Upmarket, historic boutique hotel

-- Near a host of local museums and attractions
+- Near museums

 Hotel B is a tranquil and elegant boutique hotel located in the trendy Barranco district of Lima.
 It’s set in a mansion house dating back to the early 1900s, once the summer beachside retreat of a wealthy family.
 An extensive restoration project repurposed the mansion as a hotel and added a new three-storey annex.
 While the building has long been appreciated for its many architectural merits, today it’s also known as one of Lima’s most worthwhile boutique hotels.

 Rooms are grouped into three categories: Atelier, Aposento and Alcoba.
 In total, there are 17 spacious, air-conditioned rooms; some offer views of the central courtyard, whilst others have street views.
 Common to all rooms are facilities such as complimentary toiletries, a hot water bottle, a plasma TV, a minibar and a vintage armoire.
 All bathrooms feature a rain shower, whilst some offer a separate bathtub as well.
 Rooms are decorated in a pleasant and stylish manner; those in the original mansion building are slightly more historic, whilst those in the newer contemporary wing are somewhat more modern in feel.